 What is nickel used for?

-The Royal Society of Chemistry states that nickel is commonly used to plate other metals to protect them from corrosion.
-It’s main purpose worldwide, however, is to make alloys, particularly stainless steel.
+The Royal Society of Chemistry (RSC) states that nickel is commonly used to plate other metals to protect them from corrosion, however, it’s main purpose worldwide is to make alloys like stainless steel.

 RSC explains that nichrome is a common alloy created by combining nickel, chromium and silicone, manganese, and iron.
 Due to the application of nickel, nichrome resists corrosion, even under extreme temperatures, which has led to it being used in many heat-intensive applications, such as ovens.

 A copper-nickel alloy is frequently used in salt removal plants, transforming seawater into freshwater.
-Other alloys of nickel are used in boat propeller shafts and turbine blades.
+Other alloys of nickel can be used in boat propeller shafts and turbine blades.

-Lithium-ion batteries used by many major electric vehicle (EV) makers use a cathode predominantly composed of nickel, which is skyrocketing demand for the commodity.
-Mega-company Tesla recently finalized a deal stipulating the company would buy 75,000 tonnes of nickel from Talon Metals Corporation (TSX: TLO) over the next six-year period, signifying the significant rise in demand for the metal.
+Lithium-ion batteries, used by many major electric vehicle (EV) makers, use a cathode predominantly composed of nickel, which is skyrocketing demand for the commodity.

 Historical nickel prices

-Nickel prices have experienced turbulence over the last few years, undergoing significant highs and lows.
+Nickel prices have experienced turbulence over the last few years, undergoing significant highs and lows since the pandemic.
 Below is a graph provided by Bloomberg, which shows nickel price performance from 2003 to 2016.

 Nickel hit an all-time high in 2007, with commodity prices per metric tonne reaching US$53,750.
 Comparatively, in 2016, prices decreased by a substantial 82%.
 Reuters reported the reason for this significant decline, stating that between 2015-2016 prices for nickel crashed by 40% alone due to rising stockpiles and weak Chinese demand.